Plan Your Visit

 Tickets to planetarium shows are not included in general admission and must be purchased separately.

-If you are interested in bringing a group of 10 or more guests for a general museum visit, you can receive a 10% discount off of your group admission total.
-Please contact Justin Freeman.
-Note: The discount is only applied to museum admission and not planetarium ticket prices.
+If you are interested in bringing a group of 10 or more guests for a museum visit, you can receive a 10% discount off of your group admission total.
+Please note, the discount is applied only to general museum admission and not planetarium ticket prices.
+Contact Justin Freeman for more information.

 If you are interested in booking a school group or adult group visit, learn about options and pricing on our Groups Visits page.